 - angry and resentful

-Your nasopharyngeal cancer might have already spread to nearby parts of the head and neck.
-These could be the:
+Nasopharyngeal cancer can spread to nearby parts of the head and neck.
+These parts may include the:

 - nose and paranasal sinuses